cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 On the other hand, when bringing in structs, enums, traits, and other items with `use`, it’s idiomatic to specify the full path.
-Listing 7-7 shows the idiomatic way to bring the core library’s `ArrayTrait` trait into the scope, allowing to call `new` method to create an array, and `append` method to add the value 1 in the array.
+Listing 7-7 shows the idiomatic way to bring the core library’s `BitSize` trait into the scope, allowing to call `bits` method to retrieve the size in bits of a type.

 ```rust
 {{#include ../listings/ch07-managing-cairo-projects-with-packages-crates-and-modules/listing_07_07/src/lib.cairo}}
 ```

-<span class="caption">Listing 7-7: Bringing `ArrayTrait` into scope in an idiomatic way</span>
+<span class="caption">Listing 7-7: Bringing `BitSize` trait into scope in an idiomatic way</span>

-Note that in this case, `use core::array::ArrayTrait;` is not required to bring `ArrayTrait` trait into scope, because `ArrayTrait` is included in the prelude and therefore automatically brought into scope.

 There’s no strong reason behind this idiom: it’s just the convention that has emerged in the Rust community, and folks have gotten used to reading and writing Rust code this way.